 THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

-An availability group supports a failover environment for a discrete set of user databases, known as availability databases, that fail over together.
-An availability group supports a set of primary databases and one to eight sets of corresponding secondary databases.
+An availability group supports a replicated environment for a discrete set of user databases, known as availability databases.
+You can create an availability group for high availability (HA) or for read-scale.
+An HA availability group is a group of databases that fail over together.
+A read-scale availability group is a group of databases that are copied to other instances of SQL Server for read-only workload.
+An availability group supports one set of primary databases and one to eight sets of corresponding secondary databases.
 Secondary databases are not backups.
 Continue to back up your databases and their transaction logs on a regular basis.

 You can create any type of backup of a primary database.
 Alternatively, you can create log backups and copy-only full backups of secondary databases.
 For more information, see Active Secondaries: Backup on Secondary Replicas (Always On Availability Groups).